plotly/plotly.github.io/_posts/plotly2/2016-06-29-how-to-make-a-box-plot.md

  - title: Create a Chart
    sub-steps:
     - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
 Choose 'Box plot' under 'Chart type'.
-Note that this chart is available only on PRO.
-Click [here](https://plot.ly/products/cloud/) to upgrade"
+Note that this chart is only available with a PRO subscription.
+Click [here](https://plot.ly/products/cloud/) to upgrade."
       img: "![Choose chart main](../static/images/box-plot/choose-chart-type.png)"
     - copy: "Click on GRAPH on the left-hand side to add your values to your boxed plot.
 After selecting ‘Box plot', you should then fill out the 'Values' and 'X-Data' dropdown to create the plot."
       img: "![Values](../static/images/box-plot/Values.png)"